I. Executive Summary

 - to review honors programming, policy, and learning outcomes in order to ensure that high standards and an alertness to opportunity for improvement are maintained at UNC Charlotte, and to make recommendations where necessary;

-- to serve as the faculty advisory body to the Dean of the Honors College;
+- to serve as the faculty advisory body to the Dean and Associate Dean of the Honors College;

-- to evaluate the performance of the Dean of the Honors College annually.
+- to evaluate the performance of the Dean and Associate Dean of the Honors College annually.

 DEPARTMENTAL HONORS COMMITTEES